Balance Sheet Impacts

 The current ratio measures a company’s ability to pay short-term and long-term obligations.

-Debt/equity ratio is unchanged under US GAAP.
-It decreases for IFRS filers.
+Leverage ratio is unchanged under US GAAP.
+It increases for IFRS filers.

 Net worth decreases under FASB’s new lease accounting rules, but is unchanged under IFRS.